Birds Tell Us to Act on Climate

 Pledge to stand with Audubon to call on elected officials to listen to science and work towards climate solutions.

-Aurelio Ramos is senior vice president for the International Alliances Program, where he will oversee all of Audubon's partnership and conservation work throughout Latin America and the Caribbean.
-Prior to joining Audubon, Ramos worked at The Nature Conservancy (TNC) for more than 16 years.
-At TNC, he led pioneering conservation strategies through incentive-based financing across the Andean landscapes of Colombia, Ecuador, Peru and Venezuela.
-He spearheaded the development of the water funds strategy for Latin America for conservation projects that improve water quality and quantity.
-This Water Fund model has grown to more than 35 water funds globally and won the Rockefeller Foundation Century Innovation Award in 2013 and P4G Award in Water Security in 2019.
+Prior to joining Audubon, Ramos worked for The Nature Conservancy (TNC) for more than 16 years.
+At TNC, he led pioneering conservation strategies through incentive-based financing across the Andean landscapes of Colombia, Ecuador, Peru, and Venezuela.
+He spearheaded the development of the “water fund” model for conservation projects that improve water quality and quantity.
+The water funds initiative won the Rockefeller Foundation Century Innovation Award in 2013 and the P4G Award in Water Security in 2019.
 There are now more than 35 water funds globally.